KOSASIH/quantum-mega-nexus-core/README.md

 # quantum-mega-nexus-core
 The core repository for the Quantum Mega Nexus project, containing the foundational algorithms, decentralized architecture, and quantum computing frameworks that power the universal quantum network.
+This repository serves as the backbone for AI-driven problem-solving applications, sustainable solutions, and enhanced security protocols, facilitating collaboration among researchers and developers in the pursuit of groundbreaking advancements in quantum computing and artificial intelligence.